wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

   - "Let us show you how to create a basic @Android app.
 You don't even need an IDE! →"
 ---

 Virtually every Android tutorial uses Android Studio to create and develop an app.
-This isn’t great for learning since you don’t see how things work, namely
+This isn't great for learning since you don't see how things work, namely

 - The components that make up an Android Studio project
 - How builds are setup and configured
 - What parts comprise the source

-Software development is about files and in this tutorial we’re going to go through every file in a basic Android project – first by examining what Android Studio outputs and then by building up an Android project from scratch.
-We won’t assume any previous Android experience, just a little Java.
+Software development is about files and in this tutorial we're going to go through every file in a basic Android project – first by examining what Android Studio outputs and then by building up an Android project from scratch.
+We won't assume any previous Android experience, just a little Java.

-Note: I’ll be doing this on Windows but most instructions should work on other platforms.
+Note: I'll be doing this on Windows but most instructions should work on other platforms.

 ## Break Down Your Android Studio Project